CompanyofChampions/CoC/ds1.md

 ---

 # Company of Champions Guidelines
 > Roles are obtainable for all listed games.
-Click the list below to go to the different game guidelines.(or Index).
+Click the list below to go to the different game guidelines (or Index).

  * [Index](./index.html).
  * [Demon's Souls](./des.html).